 Most bamboo used for consumer products is grown and harvested in China.
 Cloud Paper uses bamboo certified by the Forest Stewardship Council and grown by small family farms.
 We then offset 100% of carbon emissions produced in the transportation of our bamboo toilet paper to your doorstep.

-And studies are finally showing that tree-free toilet paper has a lower carbon footprint than recycled toilet paper.
+And studies are finally showing that bamboo toilet paper has a lower carbon footprint than recycled toilet paper.

 In order to strengthen, whiten, and soften toilet paper, bleaching is a necessary process.
 Traditionally, toilet paper was bleached using elemental chlorine, one of the most toxic human-made chemicals.
 Fortunately, safer methods have been developed that reduce or eliminate chlorine from the bleaching process.